Automation: The IT leader's guide

 On the technology side, cloud, containers, and microservices lead the list of factors driving increased use of automation.
 Containers and microservices help tame the complexity of hybrid cloud environments.
 As you scale up your use of containers and microservices, automation soon becomes a core need.

-That’s where automation tools like Ansible and orchestration platforms like Kubernetes come to the rescue: They help IT leaders reap the potential of cloud, containers, and microservices “in a scalable manner without constantly throwing new bodies at growing and evolving operational needs.”
-(Read our full article, 5 factors fueling automation in IT now .)
+That’s where automation tools like Ansible and orchestration platforms like Kubernetes come to the rescue: They help IT leaders reap the potential of cloud, containers, and microservices in a scalable manner without constantly throwing new bodies at evolving operational needs.
+(Read our deep dive: Kubernetes: Everything you need to know. )

 The speed at which organizations now work, and the concurrent rise of the DevOps way of working, also fuel the need for automation.
 DevOps requires paying down technical debt, such as time-sucking manual patches, so people can focus on more important problems.